P. D. Ramayanayake: Ceylon Army

 With the formation of the Ceylon Army in October 1949, he was commissioned as a captain in the regular force in February 1950.
 In January 1951, Captain Ramayanayake was one of three officers selected for training at the Royal School of Military Engineering.
 On 1 October 1951, the 1 Field Engineer Squadron, Ceylon Engineers was formed with Major Ramayanayake as officer commanding.
 In July 1959, the 1 Field Engineer Squadron was raised to a field engineer regiment and was re-designated 1st Field Engineer Regiment, Ceylon Engineers.
 Promoted to the rank of lieutenant colonel in 1957, Ramayanayake was appointed its first commanding officer.
 Since he led the formation of the Ceylon Engineers, Ramayanayake is referred to as the "Father of the Sri Lanka Engineers".
 The squadron moved to the Panagoda Cantonment and assisted in its construction and was deployed during the 1953 Hartal.
 He served as commanding officer of the 1st Field Engineer Regiment from October 1958 to November 1965, during which time the regiment undertook the earth works at Sugathadasa Stadium, built bridges across Galoya, in Hiniduma and Amparai.
 The 1st Field Engineer Regiment was deployed for internal security operations during the strikes.
 He was thereafter appointed commanding officer of the Ceylon Cadet Corps in 1965 and served till 1969.
+Between 26 March 1966 and 5 January 1967 he officiated as the Chief of Staff of the army.
 Promoted to colonel, he was appointed commander, Task Force Anti Illicit Immigration in February 1969 and served till July 1970.
 He retired from the Ceylon Army in March 1971 with the rank of brigadier.
 He was recalled to active service soon after the start of the 1971 JVP insurrection and was appointed military coordinating officer for the Galle District.
 He was the chairmen of the army football team board and the Brigadier P.D.
 Ramanayaka Memorial Sports Ground was named after him at the regimental headquarters of the Sri Lanka Engineers.

 For wartime service in World War II, he had earned the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Queen Elizabeth II Coronation Medal, the Ceylon Armed Services Long Service Medal and the Ceylon Armed Services Inauguration Medal.